 In addition, you can also repost content from other users or post links to the interesting content you find on other sites.
-But while reposting is good on occasion, you will see the most benefit to posting your own original content.
+But while reposting is good on occasion, you will see the most benefit to posting your original content.

 4. Optimize Your Headline

 Your headline, or LinkedIn bio, is the first thing someone will read on your profile.
-And if they aren’t impressed or don’t find you relevant to their needs, it could be enough for them to decide to click away from your profile.
+And if they aren’t impressed or don’t find you relevant to their needs, it could be enough for them to click away from your profile.